kroitor/gjk.c/README.md

 For each edge (each side) of a triangle you need two things: a normal vector (a perpendicular) to that side towards Origin and a vector from opposite vertex to the Origin.
 Then you check if dot product of the two vectors is positive (greater than zero)...

-WORK IN PROGRESS, to be continued soom...
+WORK IN PROGRESS, to be continued soon.
 A live demo of GJK in a 2D-space and a video of GJK in action coming up )

 ...